Equalities

 Advancing equality of opportunity

-The work we have done recently on improving the achievement of boys has been very successful and for the past three years boys have attained significantly above the LA average in all areas.
-For example, in 2019, the number of boys achieving the expected standard in reading, writing and maths was 15.9% above the LA average.
-The boys achieve in line with the girls in nearly every measure.
-We carefully monitor issues of gender and achievement in order to identify trends and target support.
+The work we continually do on improving the achievement of our disadvantaged pupils has been very successful and for the past three years they have attained significantly above the LA average in all areas.
+For example, in 2024, the number of disadvantaged children achieving the expected standard in reading, writing and maths was 15% above the LA average.

 Due to the low numbers of children in each cohort with protected characteristics it is difficult to identify specific trends.
 Children with an ethnicity other than white British tend to do as well, if not better than children who are white British and year on year have achieved much higher than the school average attainment.